PaulDotSH/sailfish-web/README.md

 # Sailfish-Web
-Simple extension crate that enables a simpler api for web server crates
+Simple extension crate that enables a simpler api for web server crates and other conveniences

 # Examples